HL7/smart-app-launch/input/pages/app-state.md

 `smart-app-state`**  unless specific agreements are made outside the scope of this capability.

+Note that while state can be associated with a user account or with a patient record, this capability does not enable state associated with (user, patient) pairs.
+For instance, there is no defined mechanism to save information like "Practitioner A prefers her diabetes management app to start with the 'recent labs' screen for Patient A, and the 'in-range glucose time' screen for Patient B."

 ### Formal definitions

 The narrative documentation below provides formal requirements, usage notes, and examples.